martindbp/martindbp.github.io/posts/why-free.md

 .. type: text
 -->

-I'm an aspiring Indie Hacker, as in, I haven't actually launched anything yet.
-But I've already decided to make my app free?
+I'm an Indie Hacker and I've decided to make my app free.
 Sounds like a terrible decision, right?

-This post goes to the heart of why I'm Indie Hacking.
-Is it to make money?
+I'm making a [browser extension](https://zimu.ai) that provides smart subtitles for Chinese videos.
+Am I Indie Hacking mainly to make money?
 Definitely not.
 If I wanted to make money there's the risk free alternative of regular employment.
 Then is it to become rich?
-Clearly not, for that I'd probably need to do a proper startup, get VC funding and try to make it big.
-No, to me I want to cover our expenses as a family, which are not extravagant, while helping as many people as possible.
+Clearly not, a one-man project is unlikely to generate that kind of revenue.
+Why a one-man project then?
+It's mainly that at this point in our life with small kids, we want as much freedom as possible.
+Involving other people means meetings, discussions, aligning visions and work hours.

-So the calculus is simple: maximize "number of users" times "value provided per user", subject to the constraint of paying our bills at some point in the future.
+No, what I really want is to cover our expenses as a family while creating as much value as possible.
+So the calculus is simple: maximize the "value" I can provide to other people, i.e. "number of users" times "value provided per user", subject to the constraint of paying our bills at some point in the future.

 I'm making a language learning app (actually, browser extension) for Chinese.
 There are plenty of those already, free and paid, but I think I'm providing something fairly special (otherwise I wouldn't do it).